jimhigson/oboe.js/writing/old/scrapyard.md

 complexity" - when a program is made out of parts whose correct behaviour cannot be observed without all of the program.
 Allows smaller units to be verified before verifying the whole.

+For example, requesting ten numbers but registering a listener against the fifth and aborting the request on seeing it.
+The correct behaviour is to get no callback for the sixth, even when running on platforms where the http is buffered so that all ten will have already been downloaded.